 The main component of Block by Block is Minecraft, the videogame, which is used as a participation tool.
 Block by Block focuses on community engagement and gives a voice to the most vulnerable to express their needs by providing them with the opportunity to create physical spaces and present them to decision-makers.
 The methodology has also been tested using mixed reality technology which enables visual experiences where physical environments and digital objects coexist and interact with each other in a realistic way.
 Placemaking uses a wide range of methods including participatory GIS, digital storytelling, mental mapping, behavioural mapping, ideas charrette and creative photography to broaden the participation spectrum and specifically include people usually left out in planning and design processes.
 Placemaking also uses creative and innovative approaches and a multiplicity of media that ensures everyone is included.

 Duration of support: Block by Block funded projects often take one year from the earliest stakeholder engagement to Minecraft workshops, urban design and to final implementation.
-The Block by Block workshop itself takes two months: three weeks for model making, three days for the workshop itself, and a week for dissemination and the final Minecraft model.
+The Block by Block workshop itself takes up to two months: three weeks for model making, three days for the workshop itself, and a week for dissemination and the final Minecraft model.
 Placemaking engagement depends on the nature of the project and process which is often tailored.
 It can be completed within three weeks while some longer-term processes can take up to three months.
 Previous applications: Minecraft has been applied globally in 37 countries and 75 cities in LAC, Africa, Arab States, Asia and Europe.
 UN-Habitat has facilitated 91 Block by Block workshops engaging with over 20,000 community members (40 per cent women and girls).
-People come together through gaming to come up with a common vision for the public space.
+People come together through gaming to develop a common vision for the public space.
 There is a special focus on the most vulnerable and people who typically do not have a say in planning processes like children, youth and people with special needs.
 The participants age can vary from 5 to over 65 years old.
-UN-Habitat has completed 105 public spaces using this methodology impacting 1,726,000 people1 worldwide, and has trained 900 people on the use of the methodology to scale its impact.
+UN-Habitat has completed 105 public spaces using this methodology impacting 1,726,000 people worldwide, and has trained 900 people on the use of the methodology to scale its impact.
 Under COVID-19 restrictions, people can work on co-creating public spaces remotely through computer visuals, manipulation and simulation.
 Over 30,000 members of the public have participated in Placemaking activities in Nairobi, and as a result of the success which included support and affirmation from the business community and the general public, the city is scaling up interventions in public space.

-FESTIMONY "These public spaces can create sustainable peace.
-They came together and they used Minecraft to design it.
-They did it!"
-Ms. Almaz Mekonnen, State Minister, Ministry of Peace, Ethiopia "The perception that public spaces are jobless corners is now fading away.
+Minecraft workshop in Fatima Al Zahra, Amman, Jordan, 2020. © UN-Habitat TESTIMONY "The perception that public spaces are jobless corners is now fading away.
 Young people from all walks of life now come to interact in public spaces, and this has really helped improve the perception of urban safety and reduced the level of crime among youth, especially teenagers."
 Mr. Humphrey Otieno, the Safer Nairobi Initiative, Nairobi City County

-FOR FURTHER INFORMATION Read more about the impact of the Block by Block methodology and our work at the official website of Block by Block Example of a placemaking toolkit developed for Palestine B.2.
-CityRAP: City Resilience Action Planning
+Co-implementing public spaces with residents in Tan Mai Market in Hanoi, Vietnam, 2022. @HealthBridge © UN-Habitat Girls playing in the new public space of Tan Mai Market in Hanoi, Vietnam, 2022. @HealthBridge © UN-Habitat FOR FURTHER INFORMATION Read more about the impact of the Block by Block methodology and our work at the official website of Block by Block Example of a placemaking toolkit developed for Palestine B.2.
+CityRAP.
+City Resilience Action Planning